kongtest/kongtest.github.io/_posts/2013-06-23-i-try-to-speed-test-for-my-blog.md

 layout: post
 title: I try to speed test for my blog
 ---
-I hope this post will send early.
+I hope this post will send early